 USD/CHF is the abbreviation for the U.S. dollar and Swiss Franc cross.
 Trading the USD/CHF currency pair is also known as trading the "Swissie".
 The Swiss franc is the only franc left in Europe after the rest joined the euro.
-It is often seen as a safe haven currency.
+It is often seen as a safe-haven currency (any globally traded currency that serves as a reliable and stable store of value).
 In times of uncertainty, the franc usually stays stable or appreciates against its European counterparts.
 The USD/CHF tends to have a negative correlation with the EUR/USD and GBP/USD currency pairs.
 This is due to the positive correlation of the euro, Swiss franc and the British pound.

 The Swiss Franc is considered to be a “safe-haven” currency: it is expected to increase its value against other currencies in times of volatility, particularly in the stock markets.
 To avoid an abusive appreciation of its currency (and its consequent drop of Swiss exports) during the worst years of the recent financial crisis, the Swiss National Bank established a maximum price for the Swiss Franc at CHF1.20 per EUR.
 This exchange-rate peg was established in 2011 and removed without previous notice in January 2015, creating a big shock in the markets and an “immediate aftermath of more than 20% decline in EURCHF”, as Kathleen Brooks reported on FXStreet the next day.

 The historic maximum quote for the USD/CHF cross was reached on January 4th 1971 at 4.318 and the minimum on August 8th 2011, at 0.7213.

 The USD/CHF pair can also be impacted by the moves of other currencies, in particular, the Euro and Yen for being a prominent commercial partner and major currencies too.